keshann93/keshann93.github.io/_posts/2017-02-07-statements-and-expressions.md

 According to above snippet _a_ and _b_ are called _variables_, which are like two simple store containers where you can store any of your required value in it.
 To make it clear _3_ is just a value itself which can be defined as _literal value_, because it stands alone without being stored in a variable.

 The _=_ and _/_ characters are operators where they perform actions with values and variables such as assignment and mathematical division.
-Most statements in Javascript concludes with a semicolong > (;) at the end.
+Most statements in Javascript concludes with a semicolong _(;)_ at the end.

+The statement ```javascript a = b / 3;``` tells the computer, roughly, to get the current value stored in the variable _b_, divide that value by _3_, then store the result back into another variable _a_.

+To Conclude Statments, collections of many such statements forms a Program, which performs to statisfy the programs need.

+### **Expressions**

 ### **Conclusion**